Workplace Violence Prevention Plan (WVPP)

 - The need for violence surveillance measures, such as mirrors and cameras.

-- Procedures for employee response during a robbery or other criminal act, including our policy prohibiting employees from confronting violent persons or persons committing a criminal act.
+- Procedures for employee response during criminal acts, including our policy prohibiting employees from confronting violent persons or persons committing a criminal act.

-- Procedures for reporting suspicious persons or activities.
+- Procedures for reporting suspicious behaviors or activities.

-- Effective location and function of emergency buttons, alarms, and blue light emergency phones.
+- Effective location and function of emergency panic buttons, alarms, and blue light emergency phones.

 - Posting of emergency telephone numbers for law enforcement, fire, and medical services.